RANGE-kit/RANGE/README.md

-# HAGOIS
+# RANGE

-Hybrid ABC-GA for Optimizing Interactive Systems (HAGOIS)
+RANGE (RANGE)

-A python code using hybrid ABC GA algorithm to optimize interactive structures for chemistry and materials science
+A python code using hybrid ABC GA algorithm to search structures for chemistry and materials science

 ## Installation